sustainable-computing-io/local-dev-cluster/README.md

 This repo provides the scripts to create a local [kubernetes](kind/kind.sh)/[openshift](microshift/microshift.sh) cluster to be used for development or integration tests.
 It is also used in [Github action](https://github.com/sustainable-computing-io/kepler-action) for kepler.

 ## Prerequisites
-- Locate your BCC lib and linux header.
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)
 - [kind](https://kind.sigs.k8s.io/docs/user/quick-start/#installing-from-release-binaries)